#51 of 147 · Billionaires & Philanthropists

 Raymond Thomas Dalio was born on August 8, 1949, in Jackson Heights, Queens, New York City.
 He is the only child of Marino Dallolio, an Italian-American jazz musician, and Ann, a homemaker.
 When Ray was eight, the family moved to Manhasset, a middle-class neighborhood on Long Island.

-Bridgewater began as a wealth advisory firm, publishing a daily research report called Daily Observations via Telex.
-The big break came when McDonald’s signed on as a client.
+Bridgewater began as a wealth advisory firm.
+McDonald’s signed on as a client.
 The World Bank followed with a five-million-dollar account in 1985.
 In 1991, Dalio launched the flagship Pure Alpha fund.
 In 1996, he launched All Weather, pioneering the risk parity strategy.
 Bridgewater predicted the 2008 financial crisis and profited from it.
-It became the world’s largest hedge fund in 2005, eventually managing over $160 billion.
-Dalio stepped down as CEO in 2017, as CIO in 2020, as Chairman at the end of 2021, and sold his last shares in 2025.
+It became the world’s largest hedge fund, eventually managing over 160 billion dollars.
+Dalio stepped down as CEO in 2017, as CIO in 2020, and sold his last shares in 2025.
+He has practiced Transcendental Meditation for more than fifty years.
+He lives in Greenwich, Connecticut, with his wife Barbara.
+Forbes estimates his net worth at twenty billion dollars.

 The Principles